cunnie/sslip.io/README.md

   `ns1.example.com=1.1.1.1,ns1.example.com=8.8.8.8,ns1.example.com=9.9.9.9`
 - `-blocklistURL` overrides the default block list, (<https://raw.githubusercontent.com/cunnie/sslip.io/main/etc/blocklist.txt>).
-  It's not necessary to override this if you're in an internetless environment: if the DNS server can't download the blocklist, it prints out a message and continues to serve DNS queries
+  The blocklist is not a show-stopper: if the DNS server can't download the blocklist, it logs a message and continues to serve DNS queries
+- `ptr-domain` the domain to use for PTR records.
+For example, if you set `ptr-domain=ip.example.com` and then do a reverse-lookup (PTR record), e.g.
+  `dig -x 127.0.0.1`, the result will be `127-0-0-1.ip.example.com`.
+Best
+  practice: make sure the forward lookup matches the reverse lookup, e.g. `dig 127-0-0-1.ip.example.com` should return an A record of `127.0.0.1`.
+- `public` controls whether public addresses are resolved.
+If unsure, set `-public=false`, which means only private IP addresses will resolve, e.g.
+  `10.9.9.30`, `192.168.0.1`, `169.254.169.254`.
+Let's say you run a bank, and your nip.io-style subdomain is `ip.wellsfargo.com`, you don't a phisher scammer to spin up a VM with a public IP address and get a certificate for that IP address's hostname `52-0-56-137.ip.wellsfargo.com` and use it to phish your customers. `-public=false` prevents that scenario.

 ## DNS Server Miscellany